SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Do you think you could bring up some food after you finish this sleeve?"
 Fluttershy asked.

 "Are you okay with pancakes?
-I know you ate them yesterday, but I was planning on making some when I go down to check the cake again."
+I know you ate them yesterday, but I was planning on making some when I went down to check the cake again."

 "Oh, that's fine, I love your pancakes."

 "Okay."

-*I wonder if Rainbow's pancakes would be good to give her?*
+*I wonder if Rainbow's pancakes would be good to give her.*

 Pinkie got to the end of the sleeve, and attempted to tie the thread herself, taking it slowly she was able to tie it off and Fluttershy cut the thread for her.